hughplay/Visual-Reasoning-Papers/TEMPLATE.md

 # Visual Reasoning Papers

 A curated list of visual reasoning papers.
+We also provide an automated generated list of papers from the [arXiv](https://arxiv.org/).
+See [arxiv_visual_reasoning.md](arxiv_visual_reasoning.md) for more details.

 - Last update time: {date}.
 - Maintainer: [Xin Hong](https://hongxin2019.github.io)

 "★" means the paper introduces a new task or dataset.